linhle1412/hanna-lms/documents/# RESTRUCTURED FUNCTIONAL REQUIREMENT SPECIFICATIONS.md

    - Close button (✕) in top-right corner

 2. **Bulk Actions:**
-   - "✓ Select All" button - selects all programs
+   - "Select All" button - selects all programs
-   - "✗ Deselect All" button - clears all selections
+   - "Deselect All" button - clears all selections
    - Both buttons positioned at top of modal body

 3. **Program List:**